-- \square In-stream monitoring, - □ Outfall monitoring.

-The monitoring location(s) discussed above in Table 2 was selected based on the following checked boxes: Monitoring locations must include one/all/a combination of the following:

-- □ % SMS4 area draining to the WQMS, at least 25%, - \square Collection of a representative contributing watershed, - □ Inclusion of the entire TMDL watershed within the SMS4.
+following strategies to the MEP: ☑ In-stream monitoring, Outfall monitoring. on(s) discussed above in Table 2 was selected based on the following checked ations must include one/all/a combination of the following: % SMS4 area draining to the WQMS, at least 25%, Collection of a representative contributing watershed, Inclusion of the entire TMDL watershed within the SMS4.